Plestiodon latiscutatus: Description

-The total length is between 15 and 24 cm and the snout-vent length 60 to 96 mm.
+The total length (tail included) of Plestiodon latiscutatus is 15–24 cm, and the snout-to-vent length (SVL) is 6–9 cm.
 Similar species are P. japonicus and P. finitimus.
-The color of P. latiscutatus is more greenish than for P. japonicus.
-Juveniles have a blue tail which is also more greenish than for P. japonicus and the striped pattern of P. latiscutatus disappears sooner.
-On the outer Izu islands the skinks usually have more rows of body scales than P. japonicus.
-Overall the species are best distinguished by their geographic range.
+The color of P. latiscutatus is more greenish than that of P. japonicus.
+Juveniles have a blue tail which is also more greenish than that of P. japonicus, and the striped pattern of P. latiscutatus disappears sooner.
+On the outer Izu islands P. latiscutatus usually has more rows of body scales than P. japonicus.
+Overall the two species are best distinguished by their geographic ranges.

 Behavior

-It preys on earthworms, spiders, ants, Amphipoda and other invertebrates.
-The mating season is in spring from mid-April to late May.
+Plestiodon latiscutatus preys on earthworms, spiders, ants, Amphipoda, and other invertebrates.
+The mating season is in spring, from mid-April to late May.
 Females lay clutches of four to twelve eggs every two years.
 The size of the clutches varies from island to island with a higher number of eggs per clutch on islands with low population densities of the species.
-The females care for the eggs until they hatch as all Japanese species of Plestiodon.
-While remaining with the eggs, the females roll them about in the nest.
-Experiments where the females were instead removed from their nests showed that the eggs usually didn't survive.
+The female cares for the eggs until they hatch as in all Japanese species of Plestiodon.
+While remaining with the eggs, the female rolls them about in the nest.
+Experiments in which the female was instead removed from their nests showed that the eggs usually didn't survive.